-17.2 Binding obligations
+18.2 Binding obligations

-Subject to the Legal Reservations, the obligations expressed to be assumed by each Obligor in each Finance Document and any Charter Document to which it is, or is to be, a party are or, when entered into by it, will be legal, valid, binding and enforceable obligations and each Security Document to which an Obligor is, or will be, a party, creates or will create the Security Interests which that Security Document purports to create and those Security Interests are or will be valid and effective.
+Subject to the Legal Reservations, the obligations expressed to be assumed by each Obligor and each Manager in each Finance Document and any Charter Document to which it is, or is to be, a party are or, when entered into by it, will be legal, valid, binding and enforceable obligations and each Security Document to which an Obligor or a Manager is, or will be, a party, creates or will create the Security Interests which that Security Document purports to create and those Security Interests are or will be valid and effective.

-17.3 Power and authority
+18.3 Power and authority

-- (a) Each Obligor has, or will have when entered into by it, power to enter into, perform and deliver and comply with its obligations under, and has taken, or will take when entered into by it, all necessary action to authorise its entry into, each Finance Document and any Charter Document to which it is, or is to be a party and each of the transactions contemplated by those documents. - (b) No limitation on any Obligor's powers to borrow, create security or give guarantees will be exceeded as a result of any transaction under, or the entry into of, any Finance Document and any Charter Document to which such Obligor is, or is to be, a party.
+- (a) Each Obligor and each Manager has, or will have when entered into by it, power to enter into, perform and deliver and comply with its obligations under, and has taken, or will take when entered into by it, all necessary action to authorise its entry into, performance or delivery of, and compliance with, each Finance Document and any Charter Document to which it is, or is to be a party and each of the transactions contemplated by those documents. - (b) No limitation on any Obligor's or Manager's powers to borrow, create security or give guarantees will be exceeded as a result of any transaction under, or the entry into of, any

+Finance Document and any Charter Document to which such Obligor or Manager is, or is to be, a party.

-17.4 Non-conflict
+18.4 Non-conflict